stkent/stkent.github.io/_drafts/poly-bezier-curves.md

 ### Further reading

 [^1]:The general (parametric) form of a cubic B&eacute;zier curve can be found in [the Wikipedia entry on B&eacute;zier Curves](http://en.wikipedia.org/wiki/B%C3%A9zier_curve#Cubic_B.C3.A9zier_curves).

-[^2]:The docs for the non-compat [PathInterpolator](https://developer.android.com/reference/android/view/animation/PathInterpolator.html) confirm this equivalence, albeit in a much more verbose manner.